Ares-Developers/Ares-docs/new/attacheffect.rst

 :tagdef:`[Section]AttachEffect.Animation=AnimationType`
   The optional animation to play on the affected unit.
 The animation is attached to the unit and moves along with it.
 Defaults to :value:`none`.

+  The animation is removed when the unit is cloaked.
+The animation is recreated once the unit is uncloaked again.
+While cloaked, the AttachEffect is still applied, but the effects caused by the animation are not.

   .. note:: The animation always loops until the effect subsides.
     \ :tag:`LoopCount` is ignored.